WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/tlaplusast/README.md

 - All applications of formulae must be preceded by their definition

+- STL imports must match their use - no unnecessary imports, and no missing imports

 WARNING: the following is out of date

 # Design for AST: